At the moment we have staggered start and finish times (see the table below).

 Children should be dropped off at their classroom doors and we continue to have a one-way system, please follow the arrows.
 We also ask that only one adult comes on to the school premises.
 For our older children, wherever possible, please drop off your child at the main school gate.

 At Christ Church school we aim to achieve high standards in all areas of school life including appearance.
 Wearing a smart uniform is an important factor in encouraging a disciplined, positive ethos at Christ Church School.
 It is the policy of the School that pupils shall wear school uniform as outlined below.

-The only item allowed in school is a single ear stud worn in the lobe of the ear and a wristwatch.
+Jewellery - The only item allowed in school is a single ear stud worn in the lobe of the ear and a wristwatch.
 Make-up and any other form of jewellery are forbidden.

-Must be neat and tidy with no ‘extreme’ styles, two-tone colours of unnatural colours.
+Hair - Must be neat and tidy with no ‘extreme’ styles, two-tone colours of unnatural colours.
 Fashion styles, including very short hair with patterns etc. cut into the hair are not permitted.
 Long hair must be tied back in practical lessons for health and safety reasons.

 As children are very active during playtimes, we ask that parents ensure that children wear flat shoes which are appropriate for running and climbing.
 Please feel free to bring in wellies for wet weather.

-All items of school uniform can be purchased from Shaw Hardcastle in Halifax town centre.
+Our sweatshirts, sweatcardigans and book bags can be purchased from Shaw Hardcastle in Halifax town centre.
 Their address is:

 Shaw and Hardcastle